AlbertoFormaggio1/Ensemble-Of-Segmentation/README.md

 <br>
 <hr>
 I was part of the research team of this work. <br>
-In particular, my contribution is related to the production of new loss functions.
-New loss functions
+In particular, my contribution is related to the realization of new loss functions.
+Several of the aforementioned loss functions were used in the ensemble in order to improve the diversity of the classifier and achieve higher accuracy.